-- a word processor that accepts Microsoft Word formats (.doc and .docx) - a PDF reader (e.g. Adobe).
+- a word processor that accepts Microsoft Word formats (.doc and .docx);

+- a PDF reader (for example Adobe);

+- software for playing mp3 and mp4 files.

-Certain courses may have additional requirements, such as:
+Certain modules may have additional requirements, such as:

-- video and audio recording capability, such as via web cam or other device - microphone - the ability to install software on the computer, noting that in the institution supported model it is expected that the institution should install all necessary software on lab machines where appropriate - installation of a programmer's text editor such as Atom and integrated development environment software (IDE) where necessary.
+- video and audio recording capability, such as via web cam or other device - the ability to install software on the computer, noting that in the institution supported model the institution should install all necessary software on lab machines where appropriate - installation of a programmer's text editor such as Atom and integrated development environment software (IDE) where necessary.